-Whatever type you prefer, I’ve got 12 fish recipes here that actually work on weeknights when you’re tired, or Saturday lunch when people are coming round.
-Some are quick weeknight staples.
-Others are make-ahead fish dishes like tuna rillettes that keep for days in the fridge and taste better the next day.
-A few are proper French classics worth the extra effort, pot-au-feu de la mer, bouillabaisse, the kind of salmon recipes and white fish recipes that have been on French tables for generations.
-None require special equipment or ingredients that need translating.
+Whatever type you prefer, I’ve got fish recipes that actually work on weeknights when you’re tired, or Saturday lunch when people are coming round.
+Some fish recipes like roasted sea bream or fried whitebait, hit the table in under 30 minutes.
+Others, like a tuna rillettes spread, you can make ahead and keeps for days in the fridge.
+Then there are the classics worth a little more time, like pot-au-feu de la mer or bouillabaisse, salmon dishes and white fish recipes passed down for generations.
+But be reassured, none require special equipment or ingredients that need translating.

 Why French fish recipes are different